Ukraine claims that Russia has suffered its 2nd deadliest day after the start of the full-scale invasion.

 After reports from Ukraine and , the U.S. confirmed for the first time on October 23 that it had evidence that Pyongyang soldiers were being sent to Russia.

-John Kirby, spokesperson for the National Security Council of the , later said that they were “fair-game” for Ukrainian forces.
+John Kirby, spokesperson for the National of the United States, later said that they were “fair-game” for .

 Kirby said at a White House press briefing that if they did deploy to fight against Ukraine they would be fair game and fair targets.
 The Ukrainian military would defend themselves against North Koreans the same way it defends itself against Russian soldiers.